jellydn/next-swagger-doc/README.md

 ### 2. Create Swagger UI Component

-Create a new file `app/api-doc/react-swagger.tsx`.
-This file exports a React component that uses `swagger-ui-react` to display the Swagger UI based on the given spec.
+Generate a new file named `app/api-doc/react-swagger.tsx`.
+In this file, create and export a React component that utilizes the `swagger-ui-react` library to render the Swagger UI according to the provided specification.

+For demonstration purposes, here is an example using [swagger-ui-react](https://www.npmjs.com/package/swagger-ui-react)

+Feel free to employ any alternative swagger UI library, such as [stoplightio/elements](https://github.com/stoplightio/elements).
+I have added an [example ](https://github.com/jellydn/next-swagger-doc/blob/main/examples/next13-simple/pages/playground.tsx)using this library in the `example` folder.

 ```javascript
 'use client';